Thaelin/gis-project-Thaelin/documentation.md

 Application works with cycling routes data on the map and it's most important features are:

 * show cycling routes and their data - name and length
-* show their weather data - 1 route has more weather points based on it's length
+* show cycling route's weather data
-* filtering cycling routes by desired minimal temperature and maximal humidity
-* filtering cycling routes by their length
-* show temperature heatmap of Slovak republic
+* filter routes based on region - default is whole Slovakia
+* find shortest path from selected position to nearest cycling route

 This is it in action: